 For we know that if the earthly tent which is our house is torn down, we have a building from God, a house not made with hands, eternal in the heavens.2 Corinthians 5:1(NASB)

-Despite being in the midst of death because of sin, we have an assurance of great glory to follow.. for we have been saved by grace through faith in Him.
-The present suffering and pain we experience in this mortal frame can never be compared with the great glory that is awaiting us because we are in Christ - "For we know that if this earthly tent which is our house is torn down", (through persecution, worldly oppression or death) we have a building from God, a house not made with hands, which is eternal, and kept for us in the heavens".
+Despite being in the midst of death because of sin, we have an assurance of great glory to follow... for we have been saved by grace through faith in Him.
+The present suffering and pain we experience in this mortal frame can never be compared with the great glory that is awaiting us because we are in Christ, "For we know that if this earthly tent which is our house is torn down," (through persecution, worldly oppression or death) "we have a building from God, a house not made with hands, which is eternal, and kept for us in the heavens."

 And yet the great comfort with which all God's children are comforted, is that this earthly body is not our permanent residence.
-The body we inhabit is simply a caretaker covering, that will one day be replaced with a much better, permanent place of residence - a resurrected, glorified body.
-He has promised an eternal home in which we will be housed.. an everlasting and secure heavenly dwelling-place, which is ours by God's grace, through faith in Him.
+The body we inhabit is simply a caretaker covering that will one day be replaced with a much better, permanent place of residence - a resurrected, glorified body.
+He has promised an eternal home in which we will be housed... an everlasting and secure heavenly dwelling-place which is ours by God's grace through faith in Him.

-When the icy fingers of death encircles the throat of its victims, physical life ceases and the body goes into the grave - for from dust we were made and to dust we shall return.
+When the icy finger of death encircles the throat of its victims, physical life ceases and the body goes into the grave - for from dust we were made and to dust we shall return.
 Nevertheless, the amazing truth in this verse is that whenever our earthly body is destroyed through death... the temporary tent which houses our spirit and soul will be replaced with a permanent building from God - a house not made with hands but one that is gloriously constructed for us by the Lord.

 Heavenly Father, thank You for my life and the knowledge that by grace through faith I have been made a new creation in Christ and that this earthly body will be replaced with a heavenly dwelling, not made with hands but formed and fashioned by my God and Saviour.
-Thank You for the words of encouragement in Paul's letter to the Corinthians, that no matter what trials, tribulation, persecution and pain we may have to face while living in this earthly tent, we have the assurance of a permanent building from God - an eternal house in the heavens, for which we praise and thank You.
+Thank You for the words of encouragement in Paul's letter to the Corinthians, that no matter what trials, tribulation, persecution, and pain we may have to face while living in this earthly tent, we have the assurance of a permanent building from God - an eternal house in the heavens, for which I praise and thank You.
 Keep me ever mindful that this world is not my home and that my citizenship and eternal inheritance is kept for me in heaven.
-Thank You that one day I will be dressed in immortality and be made like unto Jesus - my God and my Saviour.
+Thank You that one day I will be dressed in immortality and be made like unto Jesus, my God and my Saviour.
 Praise Your holy name, AMEN.